worikgh/PerlDAV/README.md

 The five  files (other  than `$PASSWORD_FN`) must  be created  as empty files,  and the  data directory  created  as a  empty directory.
-The little Perl  script `initialiseDAV` will prepare  a blank installation with the above default values.
+The programme `initialiseDAV` will prepare  a blank installation with the above default values.

 The password file can be managed with `htdigest` from the `Apache `